robertofierimonte/credit-card-frauds/README.md

 The goal of this project is to implement training and serving pipelines for credit card fraud detection models in GCP.

 The project aims at showcasing technical skills and understanding of:
-  - Data handling, storage, and processing.
+  - Handling, storing, processing, and versioning data.
-  - Model training, versioning, and deployment.
+  - Training, versioning, and deployment of ML models.
-  - Model monitoring.
+  - Monitoring and automated retraining of ML models.
-  - Cloud platforms.
+  - General proficiency in Google Cloud Platform.

 <p align="right">(<a href="#top">back to top</a>)</p>